Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 3. What is the free Firefox VPN (Browser-only)?

 Now, let’s look at the second service, the free Firefox VPN.
 This is a much newer, browser-based tool.
-It is currently a free Firefox VPN beta, meaning it is still in testing.
+It will officially launch on March 24 alongside the Firefox 149 update.
+During this initial phase, the feature will only be available to users in the United States, France, Germany, and the United Kingdom.

 3.1.
 What does “browser-only” protection mean?